Gh0stExp10it/Flow.Launcher.Plugin.RemovePaywall/README.md

 # Flow.Launcher.Plugin.RemovePaywall
-Flow Launcher Python plugin to remove the paywall from a specific URL.
+Flow Launcher Python plugin to remove the Paywall from a specific URL.